-Have you ever crafted an awesome email sequence … and watched in disappointment as less-than-awesome results rolled in?
+Have you ever crafted an email sequence you were really excited about … and watched in disappointment as less-than-awesome results rolled in?

-High email bounce rates are a campaign killer.
+High email bounce rates are a campaign killer, no matter how great your content is.

 We’ve all been there.